rsaenen/ngx-input-file/README.md

 }
 ```

+## IMPORTANT!
+Icons is not packaged with the module.
+Default path of file icons is `assets/img` with the extension `.png`.
+Any help is welcome to package icons or configure the path and extension.

 ## For developpers
-Any help is welcome, please fork this repository to make pull request.
+You're welcomed, please fork this repository to make pull request.